astronomer/docs/astro/cli/configure-cli.md

 To uninstall the Astro CLI on Windows:

-1. Remove the filepath for `astro.exe` from your Windows PATH environment variable.
+1. Delete the filepath for `astro.exe` from your Windows PATH environment variable.
 2. Delete `astro.exe`.

 </TabItem>